 What should’ve won: Metropolis

-What should’ve won: Raiders of the Lost Ark
+What should’ve won: Close Encounters of the Third Kind

 Autism is a delicate subject to cover, and while Rain Man deserves blame for its inaccuracies, it also deserves praise for raising awareness about the condition.
 Believe it or not, Rain Man was the highest-grossing movie of 1988.